ne0ka1/sipc/README.md

 tipc
 =========
-A compiler from TIP to llvm bitcode
+A compiler from TIP to llvm bitcode.

 ## TIP Language, Interpreter, and Analyzers